civilservicelgbt/civilservicelgbt.github.io/_events/2024-11-13-cs-lgbt-network-social-salford-tree-planting-volunteer-day.md

 layout: event
 title: REARRANGED - CS LGBT+ Network Social - Salford Tree Planting - Volunteer Day
-excerpt: REARRANGED - Join us for a Tree Planting Volunteer Day at Weaste Cemetery on 28th November, starting at 10 am.
+excerpt: REARRANGED - Join us for a Tree Planting Volunteer Day at Weaste Cemetery on 2 December, starting at 10 am.
 Help us green up the area and contribute to a more sustainable future.
 No experience needed.
 date: 2024-11-13T07:27:36.133Z
 event: